TorHenrikUlsted/data-collection-cards/README.md

 For example: 4 marks on blue (football), 3 on green (Tennis), 2 on red (Handball), 1 on yellow (E-sport)

 ## The Final Display:
-- After collecting responses, students transfer their results to a large mat or chart (can be directly into excel):
+- After collecting responses, students transfer their results to a large mat, chart or directly into excel:
 - Each token represents one student's response
 - This creates a physical bar graph